Tsaatans - the Reindeer People

 A girl, who glossed her lips, helped the family to collect woods.
 Winter is time to go to school for children.

-In Taiga, sun rises late in the morning and sets early in the evening.
+In Taiga, the sun rises late in the morning and sets early in the evening.

 Enjoying sun from grandma Suren’s teepee (urts or the yurt).
 Grandma had already heated the stove before we woke up, which made teepee to be quickly warmed up.

 Until spring comes and melts the snow, reindeers are kept on mountain base on themselves.
-So that they are protected from extreme cold by large mountains and thick snow.
-Tsaatan erase footprints of reindeers from snow to avoid wolf attacks, since the only danger to these reindeers are wild wolves.
+So that they are protected from the extreme cold by large mountains and thick snow.
+Tsaatan erases footprints of reindeers from snow to avoid wolf attacks since the only danger to these reindeers is wild wolves.